-Take note of every connector pin that has a trace that runs to the main touchpad chip.
+Only look at connector pins that go directly to the main touchpad chip.
 Measure and record the resistance for each of these pins to power and to ground.
-While taking these measurements, push the left and right touchpad buttons to see if any are affected.
-Put 3.3 volts on the touchpad power and ground pins, then measure and record the voltage on each of the possible pins with a 10K pull down resistor to ground followed by the same resistor pulled up to 3.3 volts.
-Push the left and right touchpad buttons to see if any voltage changes occur.
+While taking these measurements, push the left and right touchpad buttons to see if the resistance changes.
+Put 3.3 volts across the touchpad power and ground pins, then measure and record the voltage on each of the possible pins with a 10K pull down resistor to ground followed by the same resistor pulled up to 3.3 volts.
+Remove the resistors and push the left and right touchpad buttons to see if the pin voltage changes.
 Analyze the results of the resistance and voltage measurements as follows:

-- Eliminate any pin that measures $2K\Omega$ or less to power or to ground. - Eliminate any pin that has a significant change in resistance or voltage when a button is pushed. - Eliminate any pin that measures close to 3.3 volts when connected to a 10K pull down resistor. - Eliminate any pin that measures close to 0 volts when connected to a 10K pull up resistor. - Group pins together that have similar measurements in order to test with the Teensy.
+- Eliminate any pin that measures 2KΩ or less to power or to ground. - Eliminate any pin that has a significant change in resistance or voltage when a button is pushed. - Eliminate any pin that measures close to 3.3 volts when connected to a 10K pull down resistor. - Eliminate any pin that measures close to 0 volts when connected to a 10K pull up resistor. - Group pins together that have similar measurements in order to test with the Teensy.

 Hopefully you have reduced the number of possible clock and data signals and can use the trial and error method to find the correct 2 pin combination.
 Add 10K pull up resistors from the clock and data pins to the supply voltage.
 You can always try removing them once you get the touchpad working.
 If you don't know the touchpad supply voltage, try 3.3 volts first.
 Connect two of the Teensy I/O pins to the suspected clock and data connector pins.
-Download the touchpad code from my repo into the Arduino IDE and edit the clock and data pins to match the I/O connections jumpered to the touchpad.
-Under Tools, set the code to the Teensy you are using and to "Keyboard+Mouse+Joystick".
+Download the touchpad code below into the Arduino IDE and edit the clock and data pins to match the I/O numbers wired to the touchpad.
+Under Tools, set the code to the Teensy model you are using and to "Keyboard+Mouse+Joystick".
 Compile and load the code into the Teensy.
-If the LED on the Teensy stays off, the clock/data bus was able to initialize the touchpad.
+If the LED on the Teensy stays off, the touchpad received the reset command and gave the proper response over the clock/data bus.
 Swipe your finger across the touchpad and push the buttons to confirm proper operation.
-If the Teensy LED is turned on, the touchpad failed to acknowledge the initialize commands so the touchpad probably won't work.
+If the Teensy LED is turned on, the touchpad failed to communicate with the Teensy.
+Confirm no operation by swiping your finger across the touchpad.
 Swap the clock and data pins in the Teensy code and try again.
 If that doesn't work, move the jumpers to the next possible connector pins.
 Keep trying until every pin combination has been tested.
 If no success, increase the touchpad supply voltage to 5 volts and try all possible pin combinations again.
 If you are using a Teensy LC, use a level translator to avoid applying 5 volts to the I/O pins.